-Click the + icon and select Google Tasks from the Simple Actions option.
+- 1.Click the Add a step button (+ icon) and select Google Tasks from the Simple Actions option.
 Then, select the Create Task action from the Actions list.

-Authorize Google Tasks by select an existing connection from the drop-down or createing a new connection.
+- 2.Authorize Google Tasks by selecting an existing connection from the drop-down or createing a new connection.
 If you are not logged in to your Google account, you'll be asked to do so to establish the connection.

-In the Tasklist field, select the list in which you want to create a task, say My Task.
+- 3.In the Tasklist field, select the list in which you want to create a task, say My Task.

-Similarly, specify a title in the Task title field, say Issues received via Gmail.
+- 4.Similarly, specify a title in the Task title field, say Issues received via Gmail.

-In the Notes field, pass the key from the Gmail Trigger Data Tree Output.
+- 5.In the Notes field, pass thedata pill from the Gmail Trigger Data Tree Output.
 This will save all the email data as a task in Google Tasks.
 See the complete configuration here:

 To know precisely, let's send two emails with the subject Desktop issue and Error: platform malfunction, respectively.